The Louis Vuitton Tambour Convergence, a New Take on the Guichet Display

 Inaugurating the brand's new in-house automatic movement, LV reinterprets the "montre à guichet" concept.

 While the redefinition of the Tambour in 2023 and the work done on the Escale in 2024 were somehow expected and natural developments for the watch division of Louis Vuitton, this year’s run of new models is more exotic, to say the least.
-First and foremost was the work done to revamp the emblematic Spin Time collection, which has been explained extensively in this article.
+First and foremost was the work done to revamp the emblematic Spin Time collection, which is explained extensively in this article.
 Second is this new Tambour Convergence.
-Inspired by the bygone era of the montres à guichet (windows’ watch) and with a clear Art Deco touch, it’s also an important and strategic novelty that comes with a brand new in-house automatic movement – the same base as the new Spin Time, destined to become a future standard for upcoming developments.
+Inspired by the bygone era of the montres à guichet (watches with apertures/windows) and with an evident Art Deco touch, it’s also an important and strategic novelty that comes with a brand new in-house automatic movement – the same base as the new Spin Time, destined to become a future standard for upcoming developments.

-The Convergence relies on a redefined Tambour case, with the usual prominent drum-shaped profile reduced to only 8mm in thickness, with sculpted lugs that are manufactured separately from the case, with polished top surfaces and micro-sandblasted inner areas.
+The Convergence relies on a redefined Tambour case, with its characteristic and prominent drum-shaped profile reduced to 8mm in thickness, with sculpted lugs that are manufactured separately from the case, with polished top surfaces and micro-sandblasted inner areas.
 The profile of the central drum is horizontally brushed, while the top of this closed case is entirely polished by hand – beware, it will be fragile.
-The case is here deliberately compact, with a 37mm diameter – following a certain trend for smaller, more design-oriented and more precious watches.
+The 37mm case is deliberately compact – following a certain trend for smaller, more design-oriented and precious watches.

 Two editions of the Tambour Convergence will be available.
-The first has a classic 18k pink gold case with matching hours and minutes discs, secured to the wrist by a typically LV strap in camel calf leather, with beige calf leather lining and yellow stitching.
-The second edition is made of 950 platinum, and the top surface of the case is set with 795 diamonds using a technique known as snow-setting.
-The Tambour Convergence in platinum utilises stones in a range of seven sizes, and requires 32 hours of meticulous work to complete.
+The first has a classic 18k pink gold case with matching hours and minutes discs, secured to the wrist by a typical LV strap in camel calf leather, with a beige calf leather lining and yellow stitching.
+The second edition is made of 950 platinum, and the top surface of the case is set with 795 snow-set diamonds.
+The Tambour Convergence in platinum utilises stones in a range of seven sizes and requires 32 hours of meticulous work to complete.
 This version uses rhodium-plated discs and is worn on a blue calf leather strap.

-What’s special about the Louis Vuitton Tambour Convergence is its display, which is a tribute to old montres a guichet – window’s watches.
+What’s special about the Louis Vuitton Tambour Convergence is its display, which is a tribute to old montres à guichet – watches with apertures.
 As such, the upper part of the closed dial features two arched windows, partially revealing the two discs rotating underneath.
 The hours rotate clockwise through the upper arched guichet, and the minutes occupy the lower arch with a gold or platinum lozenge positioned between the two to indicate the time.
-On both versions, the discs feature printed Arabic numerals in blue.
+On both versions, the discs feature blue printed Arabic numerals.
 While we can surely appreciate the distinctive design and the undeniable retro charm of this watch and its display, I would have liked it to come with jumping hours.
-Instead, the Tambour Convergence uses two dragging discs – which isn’t really an issue with the minutes, but is always a bit confusing with the hours discs.
+Instead, the Tambour Convergence uses two dragging discs – which isn’t really an issue with the minutes but is always a bit confusing with the hours discs.

 Released as a part of the permanent collection, the Louis Vuitton Tambour Convergence in gold will be priced at EUR 37,000, while the diamond-set platinum edition will come at EUR 67,000.
 For more details, please visit LouisVuitton.com.